 Research of "visual language" under that name is relatively new.
 However, there have been scattered studies on the structure and comprehension of sequential images across numerous disciplines for many years.
-It is my intent to unify this research into a cohesive understanding, as well as to sponsor future research under the umbrella of "visual language theory."
+It is my intent to unify this research into a cohesive understanding, as well as to sponsor future research under the umbrella of "visual language research."

 This page provides further resources for people interested in pursing this line of research, beyond my own downloadable papers and books.